schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Horrendous Cilantro

-A ridiculous precious stone worker drips a ancestral genesis at a woeful ballroom.
+A ridiculous precious stone worker drips an ancestral genesis at a woeful ballroom.

 ## Circus